Squelsh84/milestone-UFO/README.md

 ![Responsive Dashboard](https://github.com/Squelsh84/milestone-UFO/blob/master/static/images/responsive.png)

 ## Introduction
-This data dashboard is designed to show the UFO sightings reported around the globe in 1984.
+This data dashboard is designed to show the UFO sightings reported around the globe from 1984.
 Most of the reported sightings have come from the United States but UFO's have also been spotted across the globe.
 Along with the country the UFO was spotted in, we can also see the shape of the UFO that was reported, and some comments made by the people when first reporting it.